doingmathwithpython/doingmathwithpython.github.io/content/oreilly-webcast-doing-math-with-python.rst

 *Updated post after the webcast*

 A big thank you to all of you who turned up for the webcast across the world.
 I really had a great time and hope the session was informative to all of you.
+The slides, transcript and the demos are all available at the `GitHub repository <https://github.com/doingmathwithpython/oreilly-webcast-2016>`__.
+Feel free to use them in any capacity you find useful.
+If you already have `Anaconda installed <https://doingmathwithpython.github.io/pages/software-installation.html>`__, get the above code, and run `jupyter-notebook` from the same directory to be able to play with the code.

 Some of you asked a number of questions which I couldn't answer as well as I would have wanted to during the webcast, so I will make a better attempt below:

 **Q: What is the difference between an interpreter, ide and text editor?
 And what do you recommend for beginners?**